 Nottinghamshire records and presumed county (VC56) status

 At least 13 species of Agonopterix are known from Nottinghamshire, but we are only able to base the following summaries on the records we have at our disposal.
-The records are believed to be quite extensive and have been sent to us from a number of sources, including the Nottinghamshire Wildlife Trust and regular contributors of moth records to this website.
+The records are believed to be quite representative to give a good idea of species distribution and have been sent to us from a number of sources, including the Nottinghamshire Wildlife Trust and regular contributors of moth records to this website.

 32.007 (B&F 701) Agonopterix occellana (Fabricius, 1775) The number of records we have, suggest that this moth is uncommon over most of Nottinghamshire, but it has been well recorded at the Idle Valley NR in recent years, suggesting that A. occellana is just under-recorded.

 32.008 (B&F 709) Agonopterix liturosa (Haworth, 1811) Seems genuinely uncommon.
 All records we have are from the north of the county, being recorded from Misson Carr (Nottinghamshire Wildlife Trust), the Idle Valley NR (Lound Moth Group) and both Eaton and Gamston Woods (Pendleton, T.A. and Pendleton, D.T.).